ethereum/solidity-website/src/posts/2026-04-27-pattern-matching-in-core-solidity.md

   in match (state)
 ```

-The compiler names a concrete missing pattern, a _witness_, so the programmer
+The compiler names a missing pattern, a _witness_, so the developer
-knows exactly what case has been overlooked.
+knows exactly what to fix.
 This error must be resolved before
 the program can compile.
 The developer might add explicit branches for `Ended`
 and `Cancelled`, or add a wildcard default (`| _ =>`), but in either case the
 decision is deliberate and visible in the source code.